-The biggest change we made to this bathroom was replacing the dated blue tile on the walls.
+The biggest change we made in this 1930s bathroom remodel was replacing the dated blue tile on the walls.
 This tile made the room feel very dark, and as a result, very small.
 We made it brighter and more current by replacing the blue tile with classic 3×6 white subway tile.
 We carried this tile throughout the bathroom, including into the shower.

-Another major design details that we updated was the flooring.
-We installed a marble basket weave design, which could have been something you would have seen when the house was originally built.
+Another major design detail that we updated was the flooring.
+We initially looked at ways to update bathroom tile without replacing, but eventually opted to install a marble basket weave design, which could have been something you would have seen when the house was originally built.
 The black and white color palette blended well with the rest of the home, which was more traditional.

 Another big update was replacing the awkward corner vanity with a second sink.
-We used a Kohler pedasal sink which was a style from the original design. .
-Pedastal sinks creat the illusion of more room and the chrome fixtures provide a nice pop against the white porcelain.
+We used a Kohler pedestal sink, which was a style from the original design.
+Pedastal sinks create the illusion of more room, and the chrome fixtures provide a nice pop against the white porcelain.